Cloud Cost Management FAQ

 What are reserved instances and savings plans?

-Reserved Instances:
+Reserved instances:

 Commit to specific instance types and regions for 1 or 3 years

-Less flexible—locked into specific configurations
+Less flexible — locked into configurations

-Best for: Predictable, steady-state production workloads
+Best for: predictable, steady-state production workloads

-Savings Plans:
+Savings plans:

 Commit to a dollar amount of compute usage for 1 or 3 years

-Best for: Organizations wanting discounts with flexibility
+Best for: organisations wanting discounts with flexibility

 Key considerations:

-Wrong commitments waste money—unused reservations have no value
+Wrong commitments waste money — unused reservations have no value

-Coverage analysis helps determine optimal commitment levels
+Coverage and utilisation analysis determines optimal commitment level

 Balance discount depth against flexibility needs